wkhere/bcl/README.md

 * [ ] more operators
 * [ ] string interpolation
 * [ ] `getenv()` builtin
 * [ ] unmarshalling options:
   * [ ] allow fields to be missing in the target struct
+  * [ ] allow struct type to be named differently than block type (at runtime, without struct tags)
 * [ ] port to more programming languages